Thuwaybah99/Project1-/README.md

 ---city_names.csv - This file maps city identifiers to their names, enabling geographical analysis and insights based on city-level data. city_id (String) city_names (String)

+🚀 Data Analytics Project – Part 1

+Excited to kick off a new data analytics journey!
+Today, I’m diving into a project for BazarNova, a leading Turkish retail chain with a global presence, renowned for its diverse product offerings and dedication to customer satisfaction.

+Over the next few weeks, I’ll be working with 4 years of extensive daily sales data from all stores and regions combined.
+My role is to uncover actionable insights that can help the company enhance its sales strategies and optimize overall business performance.

+✨️Here’s what I’ll be focusing on:

+● Identifying top-performing products and categories

+● Exploring seasonal and time-based sales patterns

+● Measuring the impact of promotions

+● Analyzing regional and store-level performance

+The goal?
+To transform raw data into strategic insights that drive smarter decision-making and help BazarNova maintain its competitive edge.

+Looking forward to sharing key findings along the way! 💡